ChrisBapin/eshop-mobile-client/README.md

 # Synopsis

-This app permit to save a batch of products in category and generate an URL to share with contacts.
+This app allows to save a batch of products in category and generate an URL to share with contacts.
 Built with React Native.

 ## Functionalities